2020 is an important year for the Church in Wales as we’re celebrating our centenary.

 100 years ago, in 1920, the Church in Wales became an independent part of the Anglican Communion after centuries of being part of the Church of England.
 The process was known as ‘disestablishment’ as it broke the link between Welsh churches and the state with the historic Welsh Church Act.

-All six of the church’s cathedrals will be holding a celebration service at the same time, on June 7, and it will feature a specially commissioned work of choral music by Welsh composer Paul Mealor.
+All six of the church’s cathedrals were due to hold a celebration service at the same time, on June 7.
+This has now been postponed with a new date not yet fixed.
+The service will feature a specially commissioned work of choral music by Welsh composer Paul Mealor.
 Unusually, the service – the liturgy – was written initially in Welsh and then translated into English, allowing elements of the Welsh poetic tradition to be weaved in.

 Archbishop of Canterbury's visit